LukeSmithxyz/landchad/content/mail/smtp.md

     This is the text." | mail -s "Email from the server" your@emailaddress.com

-And that is simply enough the command your server can run to send mail.
+This type of command is sufficient enough for your server to send mail.
 Note that we use the `-s` option to specify the email\'s subject while we pipe the email content into the `mail` command via standard input.
 In this example I use a quoted multiline email as an example.